Joe Biden's economic plan: Will it convince American voters? | DW | 23.09.2020

-The Democratic White House nominee is polling ahead of Trump, but the president is seen as stronger on the economy.
-Joe Biden has six weeks to convince voters he can beat the pandemic and turnaround America's fortunes.
+The Democratic Party's White House nominee is polling ahead of Trump, but the president is seen as stronger on the economy.
+Joe Biden has six weeks to convince voters he can beat the pandemic and turnaround US fortunes.

-Four years ago, Donald Trump promised working class Americans the unthinkable.
-The return of manufacturing jobs that for nearly a hundred years had cemented the US as the world's largest economy, but over the past two decades had been lost to the likes of China and Mexico.
+Four years ago, Donald Trump promised working-class Americans the unthinkable.
+The return of manufacturing jobs that for nearly 100 years had cemented the US as the world's largest economy, but over the past two decades had been lost to the likes of China and Mexico.

 Despite questionable success in boosting domestic production in his first term, Trump's protectionist stance deeply resonated with voters, thanks to catchy slogans like "America First" and "Make America Great Again."